sdhutchins/gbs-guide/index.md

 layout: default
 title: Home
 nav_order: 1
-description: GBS Onboarding
+description: Unofficial GBS Guide
 permalink: /
 ---

-# Unofficial GBS Wiki
+# Unofficial GBS Guide
 {: .fs-9 }

 This guide is designed to assist you in navigating the program effectively and making the most of your academic journey.
 It'll include all the content you won't find in the GBS handbook.